eleriaqueen/d2-lod-excel-fix/README.md

 Allow "Diablo II - Lord of Destruction" to load and use tabbed txt files while they are open in an Excel-like application.

-This method adds the FILE_SHARE_WRITE (0x02) flag to a specific [CreateFileA()](https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-createfilea) found in Storm.dll ordinal 268.
+This method adds the FILE_SHARE_WRITE (0x02) flag to a specific [CreateFileA()](https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-createfilea) call found in Storm.dll ordinal 268.

 ## Details